soumiknandi/node-mysql-html-docker/readme.md

 ##

 > [!IMPORTANT]
-> Make sure ports 3306, 3000, and 8080 are not used by other applications.
+> Make sure ports 3306, 3000, and 8080 are not in use by other applications.